-- Consider looking for full spectrum products rather than those with isolated CBD or THC.
-Full spectrum products contain all active cannabinoids and terpenes—the whole plant.
+- Consider looking for full-spectrum products rather than those with isolated CBD or THC.
+Full-spectrum products contain all active cannabinoids and terpenes—the whole plant.
 You risk some variability, but this inclusive approach, called the “Entourage Effect,” is considered more effective by many.

-- Know how the cannabis in your topical is grown and processed.
+- Know how the marijuana in your topical is grown and processed.
 Many people seek hemp-derived CBD because it has negligible THC content.
-However, unlike CBD from legal marijuana, hemp-derived CBD isn’t highly regulated and could contain many contaminants such as herbicides, pesticides, heavy metals, solvents, bacteria, mold and fungus.
+However, unlike CBD from legal marijuana, hemp-derived CBD isn’t highly regulated and could contain many contaminants such as herbicides, pesticides, heavy metals, solvents, bacteria, mold, and fungus.
 Make sure the products are 3rd party lab tested.
 Check for QR codes that link back to the Certificates of Analysis on every batch.

-- If your product contains other ingredients besides cannabis, determine if they are organically grown and present in significant amounts.
+- If your product contains other ingredients besides marijuana, determine if they are organically grown and present in significant amounts.
 Many companies will add a tiny amount of an ingredient to a product, just so they can list it on the label.

 - Don’t be afraid to make your own topicals.
 You’ll be able to save money, know what you’re actually consuming, and customize the topical to your needs.
 Cheri Sicard, a professional cannabis cook, teaches cannabis topical preparation.
 “Price is a concern for many.
-And like everything else with cannabis, it’s highly individualized…both in dosing and for the conditions you’re treating.”
+And like everything else with cannabis, it’s highly individualized…both in dosing and for the conditions, you’re treating.”

 If you’ve been interested in trying cannabis topicals, now is a good time.
 Even with the research required, the producers of topicals in this heyday tend to be passionate about the healing powers of cannabis and the products they’re making.
 Many brands will fall by the wayside as big business encroaches and regulations raise the costs of doing business.
 Spread the word about the brands you love to help other consumers and to keep these products on the shelves.